Menopause / Perimenopause

 What is Menopause / Perimenopause?

 Menopause is the normal transition in a woman’s life when her menstrual periods end, typically in her late 40s to early 50s.
 The ovaries are no longer releasing eggs and have also dramatically slowed hormone production.
 Perimenopause is the stage leading up to full menopause, as the ovaries gradually make less and less estrogen.
 Perimenopause usually starts in a woman’s 40s but can start as early as her 30s.
 A woman will still get periods during this time and can still get pregnant.
-While the average length of perimenopause is four years, it can actually vary from a few months to as long as ten years.
+While the average length of perimenopause is four years, it may vary from a few months to as long as ten years.

 - Worsening premenstrual symptoms